 The Joseph F. Sullivan Center is an academic, nurse managed health center.
-The programs provided at the Center integrate classroom education with clinical service learning opportunities under the supervision of qualified advanced practice nurses and allied health professionals.
+The services provided at the Center integrate classroom education with clinical service learning opportunities under the supervision of qualified advanced practice nurses and allied health professionals.
 We provide treatment for common illnesses and injuries, administer vaccinations, conduct physicals and wellness screenings, and offer monitoring for chronic conditions.

 Our providers can diagnose, treat and write prescriptions for common acute or recent onset illnesses such as:

 The Joseph F. Sullivan Center offers comprehensive physical exams for $50 at the end of June and throughout July.

 Normally $130, the physical includes BMI calculation, vision and hearing testing, physical assessment of all major systems, prostate exams for men and pelvic exams for women and laboratory testing for urinalysis and hemoglobin.
-The exam also includes a discussion of personal health history and is an opportunity to ask any health-related questions.
-The exams will be conducted by registered nurses completing the advanced physical assessment course at Clemson.
+The exam also includes a discussion of personal health history and is an opportunity to ask an health-related questions.
+The exams will be conducted by a registered nurse completed the advanced physical assessment course at Clemson.

-There are only 50 appointments available for the discounted rate.
+There are only 50 appointments available at the discounted rate.
 The special price of $50 cannot be billed to insurance by the Sullivan Center or by the patient.
 Click here to download a flier.
-Call 656-3076 to make an appointment.
+Call today to make an appointment.

-- Sue Pedrick, a certified occupational health nurse (COHN) at the Sullivan Center, provides health services to university employees who are/have been exposed to occupational health hazards.
-Pedrick works collaboratively with the Department of Environmental Health and Safety.
+A certified occupational health nurse (COHN) at the Sullivan Center provides health services to university employees who are/have been exposed to occupational health hazards.
+The COHN works collaboratively with the Department of Environmental Health and Safety.
 Employees who are exposed to occupational health hazards are identified, and medical monitoring and/or preventive measures are implemented based on the type of exposure.
 Medical surveillance services include but are not limited to the following:

 Click here to learn more about the Medical Surveillance Program.